TheCodeLlama/mydu-server-mods/RecastServer/Readme.md

 # Navigation mesh construction and query webservice

 This project is a HTTP webservice that can build navigation meshes for constructs, and answer path queries in it.
+Additionally it can produce 2d maps of a construct's insides.